Waltons4eva/ubiquitywe/README.md

 things you have (web)API for, to make intricate org-mode protocol capture schemes, etc., etc.

-This is a fork of the Chrome Ubiquity port by [rostok](https://github.com/rostok/ubichr).
+Unfortunately, almost all codebase of the original ubiquity is not functional in Firefox Quantum and there were several attempts to resurrect it.
+This is a fork of the Chrome Ubiquity addon (UbiChr) by [rostok](https://github.com/rostok/ubichr) which lacked parser.
-At the moment it differs from original UbiChr in the following ways:
+At the moment UbiquityWE differs from the original UbiChr in the following ways:

 * Works nicely in Firefox 60+ (also works in Chrome).
 * The fully functional parser of the last version of the original "legacy" Ubiquity by